sunpy/ndcube/docs/ndcubesequence.rst

 -------------------------------
-Analgous to `~ndcube.NDCubeSequence.common_axis_extra_coords`, it is also possible to access the extra coordinates that are not assigned to any `ndcube.NDCube` data axis via the `ndcube.NDCubeSequence.sequence_axis_extra_coords` property.
+Analgous to `~ndcube.NDCubeSequence.common_axis_extra_coords`, it is also possible to access the extra coordinates that are not assigned to any `~ndcube.NDCube` data axis via the `ndcube.NDCubeSequence.sequence_axis_extra_coords` property.
 Whereas `~ndcube.NDCubeSequence.common_axis_extra_coords` returns all the extra coords with an ``'axis'`` value equal to the common axis, `~ndcube.NDCubeSequence.sequence_axis_extra_coords` returns all extra coords with an ``'axis'`` value of ``None``.
-Another way of thinking about this is when there is no common axis set, is that they are assigned to the sequence axis, hence the property name.::
+Another way of thinking about this when there is no common axis set, is that they are assigned to the sequence axis, hence the property name.::

   >>> my_sequence.sequence_axis_extra_coords